awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_rotation.md

 ## Error: "Key is missing from secret JSON"<a name="tshoot-lambda-mismatched-secretvalue"></a>

 A Lambda rotation function requires the secret value to be in a specific JSON structure\.
 If you see this error, then the JSON might be missing a key that the rotation function tried to access\.
-For information about the JSON structure for each type of secret, see [JSON structure of AWS Secrets Manager database credential secrets ](reference_secret_json_structure.md)\.
+For information about the JSON structure for each type of secret, see [JSON structure of AWS Secrets Manager secrets ](reference_secret_json_structure.md)\.

 ## Error: "setSecret: Unable to log into database"<a name="troubleshoot_rotation_setSecret"></a>